henrymoss/DSG_talk_2018/README.md

-The IMDB data is availible from: https://github.com/jalbertbowden/large-movie-reviews-dataset/tree/master/acl-imdb-v1 and needs to be put in the Data folder.
+The IMDB data is availible from: https://github.com/jalbertbowden/large-movie-reviews-dataset/tree/master/acl-imdb-v1 and needs to be put in a folder named Data.

 To learn more about using BO for tuning machine learning model I reccomend the following tutorials: http://nbviewer.jupyter.org/github/SheffieldML/GPyOpt/blob/master/manual/index.ipynb